kaundaedith-lang/WEDE5020/README.md

 4. View styling by inspecting the layout and color scheme across pages

 ## Notes
-- JavaScript functionality is not yet implemented
+- JavaScript functionality is now partially implemented with tab-switching logic
 - The *donation button* is a placeholder and does not process real payments
 - Future updates may include form validation, animations, and interactive elements